Doing the Right Projects vs. Doing Projects Right

 The Harvard Business Review article put it perfectly: “When managers come up with creative solutions to unforeseen problems or run with unexpected opportunities, they are not undermining systematic implementation; they are demonstrating execution at its best.”

-The combination of EPM and PPM—the alignment of strategy and execution—is Business Execution Management (BEM).
-BEM helps organizations unite their strategy and execution for better business outcomes.
+The combination of EPM and PPM—the alignment of strategy and execution—helps organizations unite their strategy and execution for better business outcomes.
 It enables you to negotiate and manage change.

 Having been a part of companies as they’ve undergone major transformations, such as mergers and acquisitions, I know how challenging it can be to maintain current projects, initiate new ones, and plan the road ahead, without impacting business momentum.
-That’s exactly what BEM addresses.
-It provides executives with the means to strategize using real-time information about the status of the organization, without disrupting the projects that are successfully underway.
+Executives have the means to strategize using real-time information about the status of the organization, without disrupting the projects that are successfully underway.

 As stated in the Harvard Business Review article, “No Gantt chart survives contact with reality.”
 Because no one can predict the future.
 Teams, plans, and processes have to be agile enough to adapt to change.
 Having the high-level visibility to see what’s working and what isn’t is the first step.
 Having visibility into the granular aspects of a project is the next.